MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/tutorial-mobile-apps-ios-qna.md

 ## Try featured insights
 1. On your iPhone or iPad, open the Power BI app and sign in with your Power BI account credentials, the same ones you used in the Power BI service in the browser.

-2. On the home page, tap the My Workspace button on the navigation bar at the bottom of the screen to open the My Workspace page, and then tap the Opportunity Analysis Sample dashboard to open it.
+2. On the home page navigation bar, tap the  **Workspaces** icon.

     ![Open My Workspace](./media/tutorial-mobile-apps-ios-qna/power-bi-qna-open-myworkspace.png)

+3. When the Workspaces page opens, tap **My Workspaces** and then the **Opportunity Analysis Sample** dashboard to open it.

-3. Tap the Q&A virtual analyst icon on the action menu at the bottom of the page (at the top of the page on an iPad).
+3. On the Opportunity Analysis Sample dashboard, tap the Q&A virtual analyst icon on the action menu.

     ![Open the Q&A virtual analyst](./media/tutorial-mobile-apps-ios-qna/power-bi-qna-open-qna.png)